TheOtherNet/GrassCMS/GrassCMS/Readme.rst

 with lots of features.
 Remember, you don't need to save anything, it's automatic!

+It basically features a personal site, where you can store pages and subpaginate them, the administration panel is completly transparent, you'll see everything exactly as the user sees it, and as it's automagic everything will be saved in real time, so you don't need to worry about anything.

 Current features:
     - Automagic odt import
     - Txt file import